dumux/dumux/doc/doxygen/highleveldocs/solver.md

 ### Key functionalities

 - solve()
-   - Call of the assembleJacobianAndResidual() function of the `Assembler`
+   - Call of the assembleJacobianAndResidual() function of the @ref assembler
-   - Call of the solve function of the `LinearSolver`
+   - Call of the solve function of the @ref linearsolver
    - Update the solution using the newtonUpdate() function
    - Evaluate if convergence is reached using the newtonConverged() function

 ## LinearPDESolver

-As the name suggest, this is a solver that solve linear PDE's.
-It does the same thing as the `NewtonSolver`, but for linear PDE's only one iteration is necessary.
+A `LinearPDESolver` implementes methods for solving linear PDE's.
+In case of a linear PDE only one iteration is necessary to solve it.

 ### Key functionalities